6 Steps to Follow in an Emergency for an Organized Response

-When designing an emergency plan, you have to know what you’re dealing with when it comes to your assets and what could potentially happen to them.
-Your assets are your people, first and foremost.
-Other assets may include your facilities, parts and products, intellectual property, technology, office furniture and supplies, and automobiles and/or fleet.
+When designing an emergency plan, you will first identify all of the assets you need to protect.
+Your people are by far your most important assets.
+Others may include your facilities, parts and products, intellectual property, technology, office furniture and supplies, and company vehicles.
 All of these assets are at risk when an emergency arises.

 What are the emergencies that are most likely to occur?
 IT outages, weather-related events, power failures, and natural disasters are the most common.
-Each location where your company operates, including home offices, may have different variables and risks to assess.
-Consider the weather and geological events prone in those areas, security and IT support in those facilities, the nearest emergency response organizations and hospitals, and the number of employees who may be effected.
+But each location where your company operates—including home offices of remote workers—may have its own variables and risks to assess.
+Some things to consider are:

-Each facility likely differs as far as how the building(s) and workspaces are designed, evacuation routes, surrounding streets and neighborhoods, and even the demographics of the staff located in each building.
-Some locations may have handicapped employees, elderly, or even children in an office daycare.
+Each facility likely differs in design, evacuation routes, surrounding area, and even the demographics of the staff located in each building.
+Some locations may have handicapped employees, the elderly, or even children in an office daycare.
 Are there elevators or stairwells?
 Cubicles or remote rooms?
 An easy route for emergency vehicles?
 A staffed front reception desk or onsite warehouse?
 Are there any hazardous materials stored at any of the locations?

-All of these factors may come into play during an emergency.
-It is also a good idea to understand what emergency resources are available in each location, such as overhead sprinkler systems, fire extinguishers, and defibrillators.
+Each of these factors may come into play during an emergency.
+You should also understand what emergency resources are available in each location, such as overhead sprinkler systems, fire extinguishers, and defibrillators.
 In the event of an emergency, company leaders and first responders will want to know where these are located.

-In an emergency, there needs to be leadership.
-Designate who in each facility to carry out different aspects of your plan and to keep people informed.
-You may want to identify multiple people on each floor or area of the building to ensure no matter where employees are located at the time of the critical event, they have someone nearby who knows what to do.
+In an emergency, there needs to be designated leadership.
+Choose people in each facility to carry out different aspects of your plan and to keep people informed.
+You may want to identify multiple leaders on each floor or area of the building to ensure that no matter where employees are located at the time of the critical event, they have someone nearby who knows what to do.

 Be sure every employee knows who these leaders and administrators are.
 Have a backup person named in case the designated one is absent.
 Equip this person with the technology they need to send and receive information.

 Your chosen administrators and leaders need more than email or phone to reach every employee.
-An emergency notification system vendor will be able to supply you with the necessary software to ensure any important information can be distributed quickly to the masses or a specific group of people.
-It is important the software enables these admins to send and receive information across multiple communication channels, such as text, email, phone, social media, and app push.
+A mass alert system distributes important information quickly to everyone or to a specific group of people.
+It is important that the software enables these admins to send and receive information across multiple communication channels—such as text, email, phone, social media, and app push.
 Depending on your employees’ workflow, you may also want to be able to use desktop takeover to relay time-sensitive emergency messages.

-- Evacuation routes from building and general area
+- Evacuation routes from buildings and general areas

 - Chain of command and contact details